 Staff talking over each other can make it difficult to understand what is being said.
 Agree a system to give everyone a voice.

-Arrange ‘hands up’ signals to agree who speaks next and use chat functions to allow all staff to contribute.
+Arrange "hands up" signals to agree who speaks next and use chat functions to allow all staff to contribute.

-Prior to the meeting ensure that there are clear objectives and an agenda.
+Prior to the meeting, ensure that there are clear objectives and an agenda.

 During the meeting, invite staff to comment or ask questions.
-Ensure that everyone invited to the meeting is required, avoiding the ‘invite everyone just in case’ mentality.
+Ensure that everyone invited to the meeting is required, avoiding the "invite everyone just in case" mentality.

-For team meetings create guidelines on participation such as no multitasking.
+For team meetings, create guidelines on participation, such as no multi-tasking.

-Also, make use of the different communication functions, such as the online chat tool to encourage participation from all staff.
+Make use of the different communication functions, such as the online chat tool to encourage participation from all staff.

 Using video can help with engagement and building relationships but not all meetings require everyone to have their video turned on.
-Offering audio only options for meetings can help some participants feel more comfortable attending.
+Offering audio-only options for meetings can help some participants feel more comfortable attending.

 The ease of setting up online meetings means that they can start to fill diaries and become overused.

-Before setting up a meeting, consider if a meeting is actually needed or whether the conversation could take place over the phone or email.
+Before setting up a meeting, consider if a meeting is actually needed or whether the conversation could take place over the phone or by email.

 Online team meeting guidance